 - Significant Digits: Although Webscorer records times with additional precision, the FLRC Challenge follows USATF hand-timing rules.
 As such, the leaderboard rounds all times that are not even seconds up to the nearest even second.
 Ties are allowed.

 - Trust but Verify: The leaderboard automatically ignores results under 4 minutes, but there’s no way to know if a really fast time is legitimate or if the runner accidentally cut the course or entered a time incorrectly.
 Runners who submit course-leading times or surprisingly fast times should be prepared to corroborate their achievement with a GPS track, Strava post, personal statement from a running companion, or the like.
 We’ll figure out how best to do this once times are flowing in.

-- NEW for 2022!
-No Hoarding: Although it’s entirely acceptable to record times for later posting if you’re just lazy, you may not hoard and later release efforts for competitive reasons.
+- No Hoarding: Although it’s entirely acceptable to record times for later posting if you’re just lazy, you may not hoard and later release efforts for competitive reasons.
 In other words, no dropping a bunch of previously recorded runs all at once to change leaderboard standings.